-During the term of specialty contracts, AHCCCSA may act as an intermediary between DES/DDD and specialty contractors to enhance the cost effectiveness of service delivery.
-AHCCCSA reserves the right to make direct payments to specialty contractors on behalf of DES/DDD.
-Adjudication of claims related to such payments provided under specialty contracts shall remain the responsibility of DES/DDD.
+During the term of specialty contracts, AHCCCSA may act as an intermediary between DES/DDD and specialty contractors to enhance the cost effectiveness of service delivery, medical management and adjudication of claims related to such payments provided under specialty contracts shall remain the responsibility of DES/DDD.
 AHCCCSA may provide technical assistance prior to the implementation of any specialty contracts.